trebeljahr/trebeljahr.com/_booknotes/zero-to-one.md

 > Big plans for the future have become archaic curiosities.

 4. Indefinite Optimism
 The future will be better, but we don't know *how exactly* it will be better...
 The prevalent thinking in America.
-Because people grew up in a society where things got better "on their own" and never questioned how things actually got better and never realized the hard work, their previous generations and parents put into making things better.
+Because people grew up in a society where things got better "on their" and never questioned how things  got better and never realized the hard work, their previous generations and parents put into making things better.
 They just know how to reorganize wealth, not how to create it from the ground up.
 Following a career that holds "options open" became a respectable and then an almost necessary thing.

 > A whole generation learned from childhood to overrate the power of chance and underrate the importance of planning.

 Malcolm Gladwell is given as an example, but others such as Matt Ridley with his " The Evolution of Everything" or even Daniel Dennett thinking about the end of "top-down" design come to mind.
 Or the craziness of the movie Interstellar, where people stopped dreaming about a crazy future and stopped acting on that future as well.
 I think I am myself quite guilty of that attitude.
 Falling in-between different of these camps, mostly hovering between indefinite optimism and indefinite pessimism.
-My thinking is distorted by the things I have read and I don't really believe I can make a difference anymore.
+My thinking is distorted by the things I have read and I don't  believe I can make a difference anymore.
 I don't believe in my own power to change the future for the better.
 And that's crazy.
 That's the allure of a book like Atlas Shrugged.
 It keeps this thought of Definite Optimism at the top of awareness.
 It's what makes it so powerful.
 Another thing that comes to mind is Finite and Infinite Games and the idea of zero vs. positive sum games.
 As well as the cock-sure attitude of people like Raval Navikant.
 They *know* they can create wealth and they have the confidence because they know how to plan for the future.
 The same is true for Elon Musk and all the other successful people like him.
 This type of human activity, of daring to venture further, of hard work and ethos, that's what's awesome about humans.
 That's the kind of spirit I want to get back in myself.
 I want to turn into a definite optimist again.

 ### Our Indefinitely Optimistic World